Leader of rebels who toppled Syrian President Bashar Assad is named country's interim president

 The United States had previously placed a $10 million bounty on al-Sharaa but canceled it last month after a U.S. delegation visited Damascus and met with him.
 Top U.S. diplomat for the Middle East, Barbara Leaf said after the meeting that al-Sharaa came across as “pragmatic.”

-Abdul Ghani, the spokesman, also announced on Wednesday the cancelation of the country's constitution — adopted in 2012, under Assad's rule — and said that al-Sharaa would be authorized to form a temporary legislative council until a new constitution is drafted.
+Abdul Ghani, the spokesman, also announced Wednesday that Syria's constitution — adopted in 2012, under Assad's rule — was annulled.
+He said al-Sharaa would be authorized to form a temporary legislative council until a new constitution is drafted.

 All the armed factions in the country would be disbanded, Abdul Ghani said, and would be absorbed into state institutions.